Police Officer Training Program

 The Fargo Police Department is committed to training!
 Training is first and foremost in the area of safety for our officers.
 Each officer attends a minimum of 48 hours of training per year, and many attend much more.
 Our training instructors strive to maintain cutting-edge training and realistic courses.

-- Quarterly firearms training with annual qualification
+- Firearms training every other month with annual qualification

 - Firearms Training Systems simulator

-- Quarterly defensive tactics training
+- Defensive tactics training every other month

 - Emergency vehicle operators training